strawlab/flydra/flydra-sphinx-docs/data_analysis.rst

 Types of data files
 -------------------

+.. _data_analysis-file_types-calibration_files:

 Calibration files
 .................

-Flydra calibration data consists of: parameters for a *linear pinhole camera model* (including intrinsic and extrinsic calibration), parameters for *non-linear distortion*, and *units* (e.g. millimeters).
+(See :ref:`calibration` for an overview on calibration.)

 Calibrations may be saved as:

  * A calibration directory